Work permits for employees in Canada: A complete guide for employers [2024]

 How long does it take to get a work permit in Canada?

 Canada work permit processing times vary depending on the applicant's country of origin, whether an LMIA is required, which work permit program they're applying to, and other factors.
-Typically, permits are processed in one to 27 weeks.
+You can check processing times for different visa types here.

 Types of work visas in Canada